 Exploration of Novel Accelerated Testing Conditions for Qualifying Li-ion Batteries

-Life testing of Li-ion batteries is conducted to qualify a battery by assessing its capacity fade and power requirements for its targeted application.
+Life testing of Li-ion batteries is conducted for qualification purpose by assessing its capacity fade based on the requirements for its targeted application.
 However, testing at normal operating conditions can be quite time-consuming.
-To identify highly accelerated testing methods, CALCE has been collaborating with a major consumer electronics manufacturer and 6 of the world’s largest battery manufacturers.
-While the effects of temperature on accelerated degradation of Li-ion battery performance have been studied in the literature, the combined effects of discharge C-rate with other factors still require deeper understanding.
+To identify highly accelerated testing methods, CALCE has been collaborating with two major consumer electronics manufacturers and 6 of the world’s largest battery manufacturers.
+While the effects of temperature on accelerated degradation of Li-ion battery performance have been studied and modeled in the literature, the combined effects of discharge C-rate with other factors still require deeper understanding.

 Increasing the charge/discharge C-rate reduces the time required to conduct a charge-discharge cycle and affects capacity fade over cycles.
-Of note is whether discharge C-rate affects battery capacity fade behavior, through ohmic heating and the resulting increase in battery temperature or whether the C-rate as its own unique degradation effects.
-Other parameters of interest include the effects of rest time after batteries are fully charged on long-term capacity fade and on degradation acceleration.
-Depth of discharge and charge cut-off current are additional related parameters which can affect the state of charge ranges during cycling and can be used for accelerating the battery degradation.
+Of note is whether discharge C-rate affects battery capacity fade behavior, through ohmic heating and the resulting increase in battery temperature or whether the C-rate has its own unique degradation effects.
+Other factors of interest include the effects of rest time after batteries are fully charged on capacity fade and on degradation acceleration.
+Depth of discharge and charge cut-off current are additional related factors which can determine the state of charge ranges during cycling and can be used for accelerating the battery degradation.

 Thermal Runaway Characterization of Li-ion Batteries